Workers Compensation for Temporary Workers

 In other words, in California, temporary employees leased to an employer (of 25 employees or more) through a temp agency are covered by BOTH the employer AND the temp agency.
 This is a big improvement over most other states where EITHER the company you did the work for, OR the agency has to provide workers’ compensation coverage – but not both.

-While this is good news for Temporary Employees, having two parties responsible for workers comp can lead to some complicated issues in determining who has primary liability for paying any Workers’ Compensation benefits.
+While this is good news for temporary employees, having two parties responsible for workers comp can lead to some complicated issues in determining who has primary liability for paying any Workers’ Compensation benefits.

 Which Temporary Workers Can Get Workers Comp?
-Santa Ana Lawyers

 As with any workers comp claim, an employer-employee relationship must exist in order to bring the Workers’ Compensation coverage into effect.
 An “employee” is defined as a “person in the service of an employer under any appointment or contract of hire or apprenticeship, express or implied, oral or written.”
 And the Courts have determined that any person who renders service to another is presumed to be an “employee” –including temporary workers.